- Where can I check on the status of my case?

 Can I put treatment on hold?

 If you want to delay or hold the shipment of a particular phase of aligners, contact our Provider Services team to discuss your options.
-Putting Flex or Unlimited treatment "on hold" in general is rarely beneficial, as it will not extend the 5-year Unlimited Treatment period or reduce the price of additional treatment.
+Putting Flex, ONE, or Unlimited treatment "on hold" in general is rarely beneficial, as it will not extend the 5-year Unlimited Treatment period or reduce the price of additional treatment.

 How do I rush/expedite my case?